In the News

 Vincent has contributed substantial time annually to environmental economics capacity-building initiatives in developing countries since 1993.
 He has served on the international advisory committees of the Center for Environmental Economics and Policy in Africa (CEEPA) and the South Asian Network of Development and Environmental Economists (SANDEE), is a resource person with SANDEE, and has been a resource person for the Economy and Environment Program for Southeast Asia (EEPSEA).
 He is a past coordinator of capacity-building programs at the Beijer Institute of Ecological Economics in Stockholm, Sweden.
 He consults regularly for the World Bank and other international organizations.
-He has directed or worked on projects in Bulgaria, China, Costa Rica, India, Indonesia, Jordan, Kazakhstan, Malaysia, Pakistan, Romania, Russia, South Africa, Sri Lanka, and Thailand.
+He has directed or worked on projects in Brazil, Bulgaria, China, Costa Rica, India, Indonesia, Jordan, Kazakhstan, Malaysia, Pakistan, the Philippines, Romania, Russia, South Africa, Sri Lanka, and Thailand.
 Prior to joining Duke in July 2007, he held positions in the Graduate School of International Relations & Pacific Studies at the University of California, San Diego (2001-7); the Institute for International Development at Harvard University (1990-2001); and the Department of Forestry at Michigan State University (1987-90).
 He has degrees from Yale University (Ph.D., 1988), Michigan State University (M.S., 1984), and Harvard University (A.B., 1981).